woonsanko/hippo-davstore-demo/README.md

 ## Adding dependencies to use Jackrabbit ```VFSDataStore```

-Please see [highlighted dependencies in cms/pom.xml](cms/pom.xml#L16-L37).
+Please see [highlighted dependencies in cms/pom.xml](cms/pom.xml#L17-L45).
 Basically you need to include ```jackrabbit-vfs-ext``` jar dependency and other VFS2 backend dependencies optionally in your project.

-## Build the Demo Project

-This project uses the Maven to build.
-From the project root folder, execute:

-        mvn clean verify
+## VFS Backend Test Options: WebDAV or SFTP

-And, enable either WebDAV server (Option 1) or SFTP server (option 2) as explained below.
+Enable either WebDAV server (Option 1) or SFTP server (option 2) as explained below.

 ## Option 1: Install and Run an example WebDAV server